OSU-ELM/assignment1/bio.md

 program last year.
 Currently I am on the 4th quarter of a 2 year track.
 Most of my experience is in the C languages, although I am excited to learn about HTML and other web-based programming.

+My favorite project was the final for CS 161 where I made a text based adventure game with an inventory system in the spirit of 'Zork'.